smroccuzzo/UltraCold/README.md

 # README

-%UltraCold is a modular and extensible collection of C++ libraries for the study of ultra-cold atomic systems in the context of Gross-Pitaevskii theory.
+UltraCold is a modular and extensible collection of C++ libraries for the study of ultra-cold atomic systems in the context of Gross-Pitaevskii theory.

 ## What UltraCold can do